 State lawmaker charged after entering Capitol with rioters

-A West Virginia state lawmaker has been charged with entering a restricted area of the U.S. Capitol after he livestreamed himself rushing into the building with a mob of President Donald Trump's supporters.
+A Republican West Virginia state lawmaker has been federally charged for entering a restricted area of the U.S. Capitol after he livestreamed himself rushing into the building with a mob of President Donald Trump's supporters.

-Ken Kohl, a top deputy federal prosecutor in Washington, announced the charge against Republican state Del.
+Ken Kohl, a top deputy federal prosecutor in Washington, announced the case against state Del.
 Derrick Evans on a call in which he presented dozens of new charges against members of the crowd that violently stormed the Capitol on Wednesday.

+He appeared before a federal judge in Huntington, West Virginia, on Friday afternoon after being arrested, news outlets reported.
+If convicted, he faces up to a year and a half in federal prison for two misdemeanors: entering a restricted area and disorderly conduct.

+Federal Magistrate Judge Cheryl Eifert released him on his own recognizance.
+Wearing a hoodie and a face mask to protect against the coronavirus, Evans did not answer reporters’ questions as he left the courthouse and quickly got into a vehicle.

 “He’s a fine man.
 And thank you, Mr. Trump, for inviting a riot at the White House,” a woman identifying herself as Evans’ grandmother told station reporters as her grandson was being taken into custody.